Connector Configuration

 FIFO SQS Queues

-To use FIFO SQS queues, you must provide a deduplication of id and a group id.
-With this binder, you can set these using the message headers sqs_deduplicationId and sqs_groupId.
-For more information, see FIFO queues configuration.
+To use FIFO (First-In-First-Out) SQS queues, you must provide a group ID and a deduplication ID (though you can choose not to set it).
+With this binder, you can set the message headers, message_groupId and message_deduplicationId.
+For more information about FIFO queues, see FIFO queues.

 Connector Configuration Options